machouinard/powerpress-posts-from-mysql/readme.txt

 == Description ==

 By populating a MySQL database table with all the information about the podcasts you can automatically create the posts needed for podcasting with the [Blubrry PowerPress plugin](http://wordpress.org/extend/plugins/powerpress/ "WordPress Podcasting").
+This will allow you to post as draft or published and switch between the two as well as delete posts.
+Probably not useful to actual Podcasters, but it works for what I needed.

 Information required from the database: